Seven careers you can enter with any degree

 The entry requirements for becoming a teacher vary from country to country.
 Although you can choose to study for a degree in education, there’s often the option to complete a degree in any subject you want, followed by teacher training.
 If you want to teach in a secondary school, you'll have to teach a subject related to your undergraduate degree.

-For more information on salary, career progression, and qualifications, take a look at our primary school teacher and secondary school teacher pages in the Careers library.
+For more information on salary, career progression, and qualifications, take a look at the primary school teacher and secondary school teacher profiles in the Careers library.

 Lawyer